kylodread/fluttergpt/README.md

 ### Software version

 - Whether to configure infinite number of versions through `isInfiniteNumberVersion` in `lib/utils/Config.dart`

--// main branch: Unlimited version, including `chatgpt`, need to configure openaiKey.

-//- admob branch: the version with the number of times you watched ads, including `firebase`, `admob`, `chatgpt`, need the corresponding ad configuration and openaiKey.

 At present, Android supports running on a real machine, and IOS has only been run on an emulator.
 IOS packaging requires a developer account.